 How can you fund a special needs trust?

 A parent with a child with special needs should consider buying life insurance to help fund the special needs trust set up for the child’s support.
 What may look like a substantial sum to leave in trust today may run out after several years of paying for care that the parent had previously provided.
 The more resources available, the better the support that can be provided the child.
 And if both parents are alive, the cost of “second-to-die” insurance — payable only when the second of the two parents passes away — can be surprisingly low.

 One key benefit of creating a trust now is that your extended family and friends can make gifts to the trust or include the trust in their estate planning.
 You can also consider whether making the trust the beneficiary of a life insurance policy makes sense now, while you are healthy and insurance rates are low.
-In these cases, the special needs trust should be irrevocable rather than revocable.

 It is important that special needs trusts not be unnecessarily inflexible and generic.
 Although an attorney with some knowledge of trusts can protect almost any trust from invalidating the child’s public benefits, an attorney without special needs experience may not customize the trust to the particular child’s needs, and the child may not receive the benefits that the parent provided when they were alive.